 The city boasts more than 60 km of biking trails and multi-use pathways to ride.
 Whether you are looking for steep terrain to cover or you’re hitting the road on a sightseeing cruise, one of the best ways to get around this city is by bike.

 Get off-road and test your abilities on some bike skills trails.
 You’ll find beginner and intermediate-level circuits at Mundy Park, at the corner of Mariner Way and Chilko Drive, including obstacles such as a timber teeter-totter, log stacks and bridges.
-After honing your skills, riders can explore the park trails.
+After honing your skills, riders can explore the park trails or check out the new Riverview Forest Flow Trail across the street.
 A circuit located at Leigh Park is great for younger riders, with bridges and obstacles to test your skills.
+Get biking!

 The city’s central location, plus its extensive bike route network – with access to park trails and amenities – make Coquitlam ideal for road biking.
 You can make your way around the city on our designated bike lanes, finding multi-use pathways on these major streets:

 - United Blvd.

 - King Edward St.